Mistaken Identity (Delta Goodrem album): Singles

+Commercial performance

 Mistaken Identity debuted at number one on the ARIA Album Chart on 15 November 2004 with triple platinum sales knocking Robbie Williams album Greatest Hits off the top spot.
 Unlike her debut album Innocent Eyes, Mistaken Identity only spent one week at the top, being knocked off by Eminem's album Encore, and falling to number two.
 In its third week, it fell to number three but in its fourth week it jumped up to number two.
 The album spent eight weeks in the top ten.
 When the album was in its fourth week in the chart and its position at number two, it had gone four times platinum and by its sixth week in the chart at number five it went five times platinum.
 The album spent forty-six weeks in the charts, leaving at number one hundred.
 It was the thirteenth-highest-selling album in Australia for 2004 and the thirtieth highest selling album for 2005.
 In 2005 the album was nominated for one ARIA Award, "Highest Selling Album" but lost to Missy Higgins album The Sound of White (2004).
 The album did not perform as well in the UK, debuting and peaking at number twenty-five and then falling to forty-four in its second week.
 It spent a total of ten weeks in the top seventy-five and accredited gold by BPI.

-The second song lifted off the album was an Australian-only release, the title track "Mistaken Identity", released to radio on 6 December 2004, and became the second-most-added song to radio for that week.
-The music video for the song was directed by Michael Spiccia, released on 13 December 2004 and was based on the 1984 film The NeverEnding Story.
-It was released as a CD single in January 2005 and debuted at number seven on the Australian Singles Chart, the fifth highest entry for that week and was certified gold by ARIA.
-"Almost Here" was the third song released from the album but was the second internationally, released on 31 January 2005.
-A song about a broken relationship, the video was filmed in a London airport between 27 and 29 October 2004.
-It became one of Goodrem's biggest hits, making it her seventh number-one single in Australia, her first in Ireland, and her fifth top ten hit in the UK, and was nominated for an ARIA Award in 2005 for "Highest Selling Single" but lost to "The Prayer" by Anthony Callea.
-"A Little Too Late" was the fourth song released from the album on 30 May 2005 and the music video was directed by MTV award-winner Anthony Rose and was premiered 2 May 2005 on the Channel Ten news.
-The song was only released in Australia and did not chart like the other singles, debuting and peaking at number thirteen.
-The last song released from the album was "Be Strong", which was only released in Australia as a digital download on 17 October 2005.